 Exploring debt with Aperture

-Dr Aidan Feeney and Nicole Andelic (PhD Student) have been collaborating with Aperture IVA (formerly Grant Thornton IVA) since 2013.
-This research project is exploring debt advice and is co-funded by Aperture IVA (specialists in personal debt resolution) and the Business Alliance Office at Queen’s.
-In particular, Aidan and Nicole are interested in how advisors manage the challenge of giving effective advice to people experiencing extreme financial difficulties and whether advice given face to face is more impactful than advice given over the phone.
+Prof Aidan Feeney and Nicole Andelic (PhD Student) have been collaborating with Aperture IVA (formerly Grant Thornton IVA) on a number of projects since 2013.
+One such research project explored debt advice and was co-funded by Aperture IVA (specialists in personal debt resolution) and the Business Alliance Office at Queen’s.
+In this project, Aidan and Nicole were interested in how advisors manage the challenge of giving effective advice to people experiencing extreme financial difficulties and whether advice given face to face is more impactful than advice given over the phone.

-Nicole has been working onsite with Aperture and said: “Our collaboration with Aperture has given me a range of opportunities which would otherwise be inaccessible to me as a PhD student.
+Nicole worked onsite with Aperture and said: “Our collaboration with Aperture has given me a range of opportunities which would otherwise be inaccessible to me as an academic researcher.
 I have had the advantage of spending some time at the company, which has given me a valuable insight to the debt industry and understanding of debt repayment mechanisms.
-Our project with Aperture has also allowed me to speak to individuals in substantial debt, who would otherwise be hard to reach.
-As this research is presented at annual seminars for money advisors I have also had the chance to see how our research is received by the general public, as well as making industry contacts.”
+Our project with Aperture also allowed me to speak to individuals in substantial debt, who would otherwise be hard to reach.
+As this research has been presented at annual seminars for money advisors I also had the chance to see how our research is received by the general public, as well as making industry contacts.”

-To learn more about this project, please contact Dr Aidan Feeney.
+To learn more about this project, please contact Prof Aidan Feeney.